 The latest evolution addresses a common scenario: what if you have multiple applications using idently, but you want to ensure a token generated for accessing the ‘AdminPanel’ can’t be used to hit the ‘ReportingAPI’?

-// Example users.json entry
+// Example dummy.json file

 {